 Our Advice on Dating in Latin America

 Figure out what you can live with and what you can’t.
 Perhaps you can tolerate a bit of masculine posturing, but can’t take the possessiveness that is a part of machismo culture.
-This can manifest in countless calls, voicemails and text messages demanding to know where you are, even early into your relationship.
+This can manifest in countless calls, voicemails and text messages demanding to know where you are, even early into your relationship; this can happen with females as well as males.
 Or perhaps you can handle making the decisions for both of you but aren’t a fan of how he or she expects you to foot the bill.

 Talking of money, whether you are in a relationship with a male or female, there will be times when something comes up in the family that requires financial assistance and they will often expect you to help out.
 Just make sure you don’t get taken advantage of, especially if his/her grandma has just passed away for the fifth time.